Digital Economy incl. Definition, Impact and Future Explained

 Unraveling the digital economy and understanding why this transformation is so revolutionary

-Understand the transformative power of the digital economy, its impact on businesses, society, and the future technologies that are reshaping our world.
+Understand the transformative power of the digital economy, its impact on business and society, and the future technologies that are reshaping our world.

-In less than 100 years, our world has changed completely.
-Through computer technologies and the Internet, the world has become interconnected and the concept of the “digital economy” has become a key driver of economic growth and social change.
-Essentially, the digital economy refers to the economic activities that result from the billions of daily online connections or transactions and data transfers between people, businesses, devices, data and processes.
-And the Digital Economy is already huge, it is growing rapidly, and it is inextricably linked to the future of humanity.
+In less than 100 years, our world has been transformed.
+Computer technologies and the Internet have connected the world, and the concept of the “digital economy” has become a key driver of economic growth and social change.
+In essence, the digital economy refers to the economic activity that results from the billions of daily online connections or transactions and data transfers between people, businesses, devices, data and processes.
+And the digital economy is already huge, it is growing rapidly, and it is inextricably linked to the future of humanity.

-An understanding of the digital economy for all important, because it has different dynamics, has other limitations and many new aspects of how an economy works.
-Whether individuals, companies, and governments, everyone should understand these mechanisms and implications.
+Understanding the digital economy is important for everyone because it has different dynamics, different constraints, and many new aspects of how an economy works.
+Whether individuals, businesses, or governments, everyone should understand these mechanisms and implications.

-In this article, we will explain the concept of digital economy and shed light on its impact on businesses and society.
-So let’s become a look into the “parallel economy” and also dare a look into the future.
+In this article, we will explain the concept of the digital economy and shed light on its impact on business and society.
+So let’s take a look at the “parallel economy” and venture a look into the future.

 What is the Digital Economy?

 The digital economy encompasses all economic activities that rely on or are enabled by digital technologies.
-It includes not only sectors traditionally considered “tech,” “Internet,” or “software,” such as software development or data centers, but also the myriad ways digital tools are used in other industries – from online banking to electricity and from digital marketing to logistics automation.
+It encompasses not only sectors traditionally thought of as “tech,” “internet,” or “software,” such as software development or data centers, but also the myriad ways in which digital tools are used in other industries – from online banking to electricity, and from digital marketing to logistics automation.

 The digital economy is also revolutionizing traditional business models and changing consumer behavior.
-With the rise of e-commerce, the convenience of online shopping has redefined retail, impacting supply chains, and social media has also changed marketing strategies and our consumer behavior.
-Remote work, enabled by digital tools, is changing the nature of work itself and, in turn, global value chains.
+With the rise of e-commerce, the convenience of online shopping has redefined retail and impacted supply chains, and social media has changed marketing strategies and our consumer behavior.
+Remote working, enabled by digital tools, is changing the nature of work itself and, in turn, global value chains.

-However, it is important to note that the digital economy is not the same as the Internet economy.
+It is important to note, however, that the digital economy is not the same as the Internet economy.
 The latter refers specifically to economic activities conducted over the Internet.
 In contrast, the digital economy encompasses not only the Internet economy, but also a broader range of activities that are enabled or transformed by digital technologies (digital transformation) – even if the final transaction does not take place online.

 • The Internet: The global network that is the Internet is the foundation of the digital economy, enabling the instant transmission of data around the world and is by far the most disuptive set of technologies till today.
 It is worth to note that this is a combination of thousands of technologies that enable the connections, routing and data-transportation between all devices.